PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-07 04:11:22
+Last updated: 2024-04-07 04:11:56
-Random Quote: Barney: "He's the awesomest, most best-lookingest, greatest guy ever!"Lily: "He's exactly like Barney."Barney: "That's what I just said." - Barney Stinson
+Random Quote: We didn't choose this life, we're just living in it. - Number Five